brisberg/wiki.brisberg.dev/site/content/docs/frontend-frameworks/svelte/_index.md

 This is also how Svelte instraments reactivity, by inserting it into your code at compile time.

+## TypeScript Support

+Svelte 3 added TypeScript support in July 2020 (See their blog [post](https://svelte.dev/blog/svelte-and-typescript)).
+This means you can write TypeScript code in `.svelte` `<script>` tags using the `lang=ts` attribute.
+Also you can pass `.ts` files to the Svelte compiler for output generation.

+## Unit Testing

+Most Svelte unit testing is performed using the `@testing-library/svelte` testing library. ([Docs](https://testing-library.com/docs/svelte-testing-library/intro/)).
+This is a set of compatibility wrappers around the Dom Testing Library for easy use with different libraries, including Svelte.

 ## Example App

 My sample application written in Svelte can be found at [Svelte Sample](https://github.com/brisberg/svelte-sample).